 Question: "I heard you were also making a movie."

-Answer: "Two, actually, with XL Films of Richmond, Texas.
-The first is a documentary history based on my Esalen.
+Answer: "Two, actually, with Scott Jones of Jones Cinema Arts.
+The first is a documentary history entitled 'Supernature' based on my Esalen.
 The second is a documentary feature based on my Authors of the Impossible.
 We are filming now.
 I find film an especially effective genre in which to work and express my ideas, which have always been tied closely to images and bodies anyway.
 I feel as if I have come home in some profound way, and that I am doing what I am meant to be doing, that I have been reading, writing, and teaching toward this."

 Question: "What's up with the sci-fi and superhero stuff?"